 Resources from the CLV Experts

 Got questions?
-We've got answers!
+We’ve got answers!
 Check out our FAQs, list of key terms, content, and events on customer data science.
+Still want more?
+Schedule a training session with our data experts.

 Customer Data Science LA Meetup

 Meet and connect with industry experts in the customer data science field.
-We created this group with one goal in mind: to bring together the data science community to learn, network, and grow alongside experts in big data, machine learning, and deep learning.
+We created this group with one goal in mind: To bring together the data science community to learn, network, and grow alongside experts in big data, machine learning, and deep learning.

 Frequently Asked Questions